-- Ad-valorem and sales tax revenues are budgeted conservatively, with a decrease of \$480,000 as compared to fiscal year ended June 30,2022.
+- Ad-valorem and sales tax revenues are budgeted conservatively, with a decrease of approximately \$300,000 as compared to fiscal year ended June 30,2023.
 Sales tax revenues have been much higher than historical amounts in the previous two fiscal years.
-As a result, the budget was established to be more consistent with long-term historical amounts. - MFP revenue is projected to increase approximately \$280,000, or 4%. - Indirect cost transfers into the general fudn are expected to decrease approximately \$150,000 due to reduced ESSER grant funding in fiscal year 2023. - Instructional expenditures are expected to decrease approximately \$500,000 as compared to fiscal year ended June 30, 2022.
-This is primarily the result of a decrease in grant funding. - Support services are expected to have a nominal increase of 1% in 2023 as compared to 2022. - Debt service transfers are expected to increase \$528,000 as a result of the 2022 bond issuance. - Charter school appropriations are expected to increase \$185,000 in 2023 as compared to 2022.
+As a result, the budget was established to be more consistent with long-term historical amounts. - MFP revenue is projected to remain consistent with fiscal year 2023. - Indirect cost transfers into the general fund are expected to decrease slightly due to reduced ESSER grant funding in fiscal year 2023. - Charter school appropriations are expected to decrease approximately \$200,000 in 2024 as compared to 2023.